 I remember when one of our volunteer’s purse was stolen when we ate in a Hungarian hotel restaurant.
 Her purse contained her passport, her ID, and her credit cards.
 Our team was scheduled to return to Canada within a few hours of the theft, but she had to remain in Budapest for two additional days until the embassy processed her new passport.
 I felt fearful for her well-being, worried that the thieves would strike again because they knew this foreign woman—minus her credit cards—would now be carrying cash.

 I also recall a time in a remote area of India when my husband and I left the security of our walled-in hotel to walk to a shop that had internet access.
 Darkness had already fallen, and the only lights that shone were single and dim, hanging from teashops set back about 30 feet from our path along the roadway.
 Carrying our laptops in our backpacks, we followed our hotel desk clerk’s directions, but found nothing even though we walked much further than his instructions indicated was necessary.
 After about 20 minutes, we entered a village square of sorts.
 Large diesel trucks sat idling, their drivers checking tires and preparing for their night’s journey.
 Other men squatted by teeny fires, warming their hands.

 Overseas travel can have its scary moments, but really, how’s that different from life in North America?
-No matter where we live, fearful things happen—a doctor’s diagnosis flips our world upside down, an accident injures a loved one, a spouse walks out, a home invader walks in.
+No matter where we live, fearful things happen—a doctor’s diagnosis flips our world upside down, an accident injures a loved one, a home invader walks in.
 The list is endless and leaves us facing a choice—let the fear consume us or rise above it.